Privacy Policy

 - Performance of the service / legitimate interest.
 The bot cannot recommend games your group owns without reading libraries and identifying who's in a session.
 This processing is what you asked the bot to do.

 - Consent.
-Linking your Steam account is a voluntary action you take.
+Linking your Steam account is a voluntary action you take, authenticated through Steam's own sign-in.
 Your library only feeds a given server after you activate it there — a separate one-tap consent step per server.
 You can withdraw at any time (see Your rights).

 3. Who we share it with (subprocessors)